New announcement. Learn more

 • support your organisation as you implement the workstreams to address those gaps

-• support your organisation as you report under the XRB’s reporting standard for the first time and beyond
+• support your organisation as you report for the first time and beyond

-PathLight’s services in this area focus on the XRB’s mandatory Climate-related disclosure framework.
+PathLight’s services in this area focus on Climate-related reporting requirements, such as:

-The XRB’s disclosure framework is based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which has now disbanded following the issue of Climate and Sustainability Standards by the International Sustainability Standards Board (ISSB).
+both of which have their origin in the Task Force on Climate-related Financial Disclosures (TCFD), which disbanded following the issue of Climate and Sustainability Standards by the International Sustainability Standards Board (ISSB).

 This approach covers the risks and opportunities for an organisation as a result of the changing climate and how the organisation plans to adapt to and mitigate those risks and benefit from the opportunities.

-The disclosure framework is based on the four pillars of Governance, Strategy, Risk Management and Metrics & Targets.
+The disclosure requirements are based on the four pillars of Governance, Strategy, Risk Management, and Metrics & Targets.

-These requirements are mandatory for most NZX listed companies and financial institutions, for financial years starting after 31 December 2022 and earlier for many Crown-owned entities.
+The XRB’s requirements are mandatory for most NZX listed companies and large financial institutions in New Zealand, for financial years starting after 31 December 2022.

 PathLight is happy to support any organisation that wants to understand and be better prepared for climate risk, and be part of the solution on climate change.